smartarch/extremexp-llm/patterns.md

 ### List of composite tasks

+Rationale: Can the LLM interpret task hierarchy well?

 Can be expressed via [List of tasks with a property](#list-of-tasks-with-a-property) by the property that the task is a composite task (has nested sub-tasks).

 Example instance: "List all tasks from 'AutoML' workflow that are composite."